Vendicated/Vencord/README.md

 > [!WARNING]
 > Nexulien is still pretty young in terms of differences from Vencord.
 We'll be adding more stuff and features over time, please be patient with us.
-Thinking is hard!

 <p>
 <img alt="Nexulien" src="./images/logo.svg" height="192px" align="left">